 “Calum’s legal analysis is exceptional”Major US dry bulk operator

-Calum Cheyne is an Associate with our firm, specializing in international commercial law, with a broad range of litigation and arbitration experience, and a focus on disputes in the maritime and energy sectors.
+Calum Cheyne is a Senior Associate with our firm, specializing in international commercial law, with a broad range of litigation and arbitration experience, and a focus on disputes in the maritime and energy sectors.
 He is instructed by clients across the breadth of these sectors, including owners, charterers, yards and financing banks.

 Calum is highly regarded for his detail-oriented approach to the facts and the law.
 This puts clients in the best possible position to make informed commercial decisions about their approach to their disputes.